 Electrification is a paradigm shift for the transportation sector that provides a promise of clean, renewable means of moving goods and people.
 For heavy-duty applications that require more power and longer range, green clean hydrogen is a compelling fuel that provides a future fleet of clean, emission-free vehicles.
 To realize this reality of hydrogen-fueled vehicles in the heavy-duty regime, there is a need to improve the fuel cells that provide the underlying hydrogen to electricity generation on board.

 Proton-exchange membrane fuel-cells (PEMFCs) have many benefits over internal combustion engines (ICEs) and pure battery-powered propulsion used in the transportation sector, including higher efficiency and better scalability and refueling, respectively.
-The fuel-cell technology for heavy-duty vehicles (HDVs), however, requires a paradigm shift in fuel-cell research and development compared to current state of the technology for light-duty vehicles (LDVs), which has been achieved decades long research and progress.
-Instead of a focus on increased power densities and lower cell costs in LDVs, commercialization of fuel-cell trucks demand a greater focus on efficiency and significantly longer lifetimes and 4 to 5x improvements in durability.
+The fuel-cell technology for heavy-duty vehicles (HDVs), however, requires a paradigm shift in fuel-cell research and development compared to the current state of the technology for light-duty vehicles (LDVs), which has been achieved decades-long research and progress.
+Instead of a focus on increased power densities and lower cell costs in LDVs, M2FCT will focus on commercialization of fuel-cell trucks demand a greater focus on efficiency and significantly longer lifetimes, and 4 to 5x improvements in durability.

 Who We Are